Fiboquadratic Sequences and Extensions of the Cassini Identity Raised From the Study of Rithmomachia: Rithmomachia

-For a more detailed explanations of the rules, the moving of the pieces, illustrated with examples and complete descriptions of minors and majors victories, we refer the reader to \cite{rules}.
+For a detailed explanations of the rules, the moving of the pieces, illustrated with examples and complete descriptions of minors and majors victories, we refer the reader to \cite{rules}.
 As we have said, the aim of this work is to show how fiboquadratic sequences naturally arise in the context of RM, as we shall show in the next sections.
-On figure \ref{Boissiere} we have the classical diagram of de Boissi\`ere (coming up from Renaissance) that shows the initial positions of the pieces at the game start.
+On figure \ref{Boissiere}, we have the classical diagram of de Boissi\`ere (coming up from Renaissance) that shows the initial positions of the pieces at the game start.
 The Venezuelan Club of Rithmomachia, an extension group of the Faculty of Science of the Central University of Venezuela, has been working in the promotion, diffusion and recovering of the healthy practice of RM, with the certainty that RM is a powerful tool to improve the mathematical learning of small calculations.
 The Club have tested the rules presented in \cite{rules} in the last two years and has verified their stability.
+Today, the first steps have been giving to set up the Gonzaga Rithmomachia Club, as an Academic Club of the Gonzaga University, which will have the main goal to spread the practice and the academic-scientific study of rithmomachia in the United States of America.